TeachingOverview

 BIOL3204 | Lab Overview

-Students select a weekly 2-hour lab section (each with typically 18-24 students) along with their lecture section.
 The laboratory is designed to reinforce lecture concepts through guided, hands-on activities in which students use clinically relevant analytical devices to measure their own physiological processes in real time.
 Students complete 12 graded lab modules throughout the semester, each requiring pre-lab assignments, in-lab participation, and engagement with physiological experiments.
 Graded components include attendance and participation, bi-weekly quizzes (6 total, lowest dropped), and a lab report on real physiological data collected during lab and written modeled after scientific journal articles.
 The lab report writing process includes a rough draft, peer review workshop, and a final submission.
+Students select a weekly 2-hour lab section (each with typically 18-24 students) to take along with their lecture section.

 BIOL3204 | Student Feedback